grevyarlesp/SimpleHttpServer/README.md

 # TODO

+- [ ] Add more mime types for video and audio files.
 - [ ] Reformatting code; Creating a new class for Socket handling.
 - [ ] Redesigning the UI.